regulator75/ferrite-os/README.md

 ### GNU-EFI
 There is quirk with the configuration that makes it bail if the compiler throws a warning.
 Unfortunately newer compilers will not agree with some of the code, so the process includes applying a patch that removes -Werror

+Random notes:

+Adding a build-variant, that allows to in detail configure the building of GCC:
+--with-build-config=ferrite_os

+Good guide for porting GCC to new OS: https://wiki.osdev.org/OS_Specific_Toolchain

+Variables that are intresting for adding pre-defined marcos: tm_defines and tm_file in configure.gcc

+Plan for tomorrow:

+Investigate how much work it would use ferrite as OS specifier in triplets.